Skip to Content (Press Enter) Skip to Footer (Press Enter)

 As long as the chosen space accommodates your guest count, you have the flexibility to rent a restaurant space, a local hotel's ballroom, or even host your service and subsequent reception in someone’s home.
 The gathering can be intimate, inviting attendees to share stories in the loved one’s living room, surrounded by objects that recall their life.
 Or maybe they loved gardening, and gathering in their yard (in good weather) might have been a lovely way to celebrate them.

 Another easy way to save money on a funeral or memorial and any reception to follow is to ask for help from other friends and family.
-By including others, you will save money and give others the opportunity to feel a part of the event.
+By including others, you will not only reduce your expenses, you’ll allow others to feel a part of the event.
 A good friend or close family member can help with the logistics like finding a funeral home, writing an obituary, contacting a caterer, and notifying others.

 Organize a Potluck Reception